jiowchern/PinionCore.Remote/README.md

             while (entry.Enable)
             {
                 System.Threading.Thread.Sleep(0);
-                // If needed, you can manually call entry.Update() here }
+                // You may also call entry.Update() here if needed.
+            }

             disposeServer.Dispose();